saramasarone/Running-kallisto-on-Apocrita/README.md

 In order to run kallisto on Apocrita, we need to write a bash script where we request a certain amount of RAM, cores, run time and threads.
 Array jobs allow to run the same job a large number of times with different input parameters.
 Whilst this could be done by submitting lots of individual jobs, a more efficient and robust way is to use an array job.
 This makes kallisto fast and efficient.

 ### What we need to run kallisto
 Your data, two scripts and an index are required to run kallisto.
+They should all be present in the `sequencing` directory.
 > 1) A script (we) called start_kallisto_array.sh is required to submit the job

 > 2) A script (we) called kallisto_bash_array.sh is required to run kallisto